 - Both an application and a fee are required in order to obtain an IA or IAR license.
 Annual renewal fees are required thereafter to maintain licensure.

 - IAR license applicants are required to take and pass a minimum competency examination or provide proof of alternate qualifications.

 - Licensees are subject to inspection or examination to confirm the adequacy of business records, ensure fiduciary duty records compliance, and prevent violations of the anti-fraud provisions of the Colorado Securities Act.

 Complete the following steps to apply for IA licensure:

-- Step 2) Submit the required license fees for the firm and all IARs required to be licensed and the IARD system fee through your IARD flex account.
+- Step 2) Submit the required license fees for the firm and the firm's IARs seeking to be licensed and the IARD system fee through your IARD flex account.

 - Step 3) File form ADV (Part 1A-1B, 2A, 2B, and Form(s) U4 [see below]) through the IARD.
 All parts are required.

 - Step 4) Submit a sample of all client contracts or offering documents the adviser intends to use by regular email to John Harth at John.Harth@state.co.us

 - Step 1) Every individual IAR licensure must meet one of the following minimum qualifications: